Comparing Textual and Block Interfaces in a Novice Programming Environment Publikationsdatum:

 This study supports the claim that block programming interfaces can significantly improve novice performance on some programming activities, specifically through increased time on task and quicker, more frequent achievement of programming goals.
 The study suggests that the block interface is an important component of BBPEs, which is worthy of future study and development.

-Von Thomas W. Price, Tiffany Barnes im Konferenz-Band ICER 2015 im Text Comparing Textual and Block Interfaces in a Novice Programming Environment (2015) Visual, block-based programming environments present an alternative way of teaching programming to novices and have proven successful in classrooms and informal learning settings.
+From Thomas W. Price, Tiffany Barnes im Konferenz-Band ICER 2015 in the text Comparing Textual and Block Interfaces in a Novice Programming Environment (2015) Visual, block-based programming environments present an alternative way of teaching programming to novices and have proven successful in classrooms and informal learning settings.
 However, few studies have been able to attribute this success to specific features of the environment.
 In this study, we isolate the most fundamental feature of these environments, the block interface, and compare it directly to ist textual counterpart.
 We present analysis from a study of two groups of novice programmers, one assigned to each interface, as they completed a simple programming activity.
 We found that while the interface did not seem to affect users' attitudes or perceived difficulty, students using the block interface spent less time off task and completed more of the activity's goals in less time.

 - RQ2.
 Affect their perceived diculty of programming?